camunda/docker-camunda-bpm-platform/README.md

   .
 ```

-### Build a enterprise version
+### Build an enterprise version

-If you are a Camunda enterprise customer you can use this image to build
+If you are a Camunda enterprise customer, you can use this image to build
 an enterprise version of the Docker image.
 Therefore, set the `VERSION`
 build argument to the Camunda version without the ee suffix, i.e. `7.16.1`,
 set the `EE` build argument to `true` and